 Previously: The Three Kings.

 It is believed that the Midnight Game was once an old pagan ritual used as a punishment for those who dared to disobey the gods.
 Or at least, that’s how it’s usually positioned; the claim is dubious, and likely an indication that this particular game originated as creepypasta.
+(The oldest version of it I’ve been able to find on the internet dates back to August of 2010, for whatever that’s worth.)
 Still, though, it’s become a popular activity for thrill seekers, largely because it’s easily performed in your own home with minimal supplies.

 [Like what you read?
 Check out Dangerous Games To Play In The Dark, available from Chronicle Books now!]